Surender Singh

-Surender Singh (15 November 1946 - 31 March 2005) was an Indian politician from the Haryana Vikas Party and twice (1996, 1998) represented Bhiwani constituency in the Lok Sabha, was a Rajya Sabha member 1986–1992, and twice represented Tosham in Haryana Vidhan Sabha.
+Surender Singh (15 November 1946 – 31 March 2005) was an Indian politician from the Haryana Vikas Party and twice (1996, 1998) represented Bhiwani constituency in the Lok Sabha, was a Rajya Sabha member 1986–1992, and twice represented Tosham in Haryana Vidhan Sabha.
 His widow won the Tosham by-poll caused by his death.

 Education

 He was educated at Panjab University, Chandigarh and completed his Master of Arts and Bachelor of Law.

 Profession

-Advocate and agriculturist, he was son of former Haryana Chief Minister Bansi Lal.
+Advocate and agriculturist, he is the son of former Haryana Chief Minister Bansi Lal.